Creating a Github Username Search with JavaScript

 You might know:

-Creating a Github Username Search with JavaScript (Source Code)
+Creating a Github Username Search using HTML CSS & JavaScript

 Lets, Start…